evermax/stargraph/README.md

 stargraph -t githubtoken -r evermax/stargraph
 ```

+To get the project, just do `go get github.com/evermax/stargraph`

 DISCLAIMER: this tool only take the current stars on the repository and place them on a graph
 where their are placed by order of apparences.
 That is why it will never provide you with a shrinking graph.